renpy/renpy/sphinx/source/web.rst

 ----------

 Ren'Py can run Javascript, using three functions in the ``emscripten`` module.
-This module is only present when running inside the web browser, which can be tested using :var:`renpy.emscripten` - though you still need to import the module before using it.
+This module is available as :var:`renpy.emscripten` when running on the web platform.
+When not running on the web platform, renpy.emscripten is False.

-.. function:: emscripten.run_script(script)
+.. function:: renpy.emscripten.run_script(script)

     Runs the given Javascript script.
 This does not return a result.

-.. function:: emscripten.run_script_int(script)
+.. function:: renpy.emscripten.run_script_int(script)

     Runs the given Javascript script, and returns its result as an integer.

-.. function:: emscripten.run_script_string(script)
+.. function:: renpy.emscripten.run_script_string(script)

     Runs the given Javascript script, and returns its result as a string.